tribalfs/PixelsPub/README.md

 #### For macOS: ```./adb shell pm grant com.tribalfs.pixels android.permission.WRITE_SECURE_SETTINGS ```

 #### Note for MIUI, OnePlus and some other devices

-* On some devices you need to enable the option _Disable permission Monitoring_ in _Developer options_ to be able to grant this permission.
-Reboot is needed.

 **That's it!**
 </details>